 In this paper, we propose a meta-scheduler - an online learning (bandit) algorithm which for a given operational scenario dynamically selects the best scheduler from a set of predefined policies (e.g., MaxWeight, Log rule, Exp rule, Priority rule, RL schedulers, etc.).
 The scheduler in turn, determines user-to-channel assignments.
-In our approach, scheduling policies are viewed as bandit arms, and the meta-scheduler dynamically chooses the scheduler (aka plays an arm) based on the mobile users' feedback.
-The goal is to provide a learning framework that efficiently identifies the best among a preselected set of state-of-the-art policies for a given underlying scenario (characterized by traffic, channel states, user metrics, etc.)
+In our approach, scheduler dynamically chooses the scheduler (aka plays an arm) based on the mobile users' feedback.
+The goal is to provide a learning framework that efficiently identifies the best among a pre-selected set of state-of-the-art policies for a given underlying scenario (characterized by traffic, channel states, user metrics, etc.)